corrosion consultancy,corrosion courses,corrosion expert witness

 Overview of Seawater-Compass

 Figure 1 below shows an overview of Seawater-Compass.
 Users simply select one of the 50 metals and alloys from the list (Figure 2).
-Seawater-Compass models the effects of seawater temperature, seawater salinity, dissolved oxygen concentration, and seawater velocity on the seawater corrosion and predicts the corrosion rate and the remaining life of equipment or component under the prevailing operating conditions.
+Seawater-Compass models the effect of water temperature, water salinity, dissolved oxygen concentration, and water velocity on corrosion and predicts the corrosion rate, the galvanic compatibility, and the remaining life of equipment or component under the prevailing operating conditions with or without galvanic coupling of dissimilar metals.

 Figure 1 Overview of the Seawater-Compass for Predictive Modeling of Seawater Corrosion of Metals and Alloys